coapjs/node-coap/README.md

 To listen
  to a unix socket, supply a filename instead of port and hostname.

+A custom socket object can be passed as a `port` parameter.
+This custom socket must be an instance of `EventEmitter` which emits `message`, `error` and `close` events and implements `send(msg, offset, length, port, address, callback)` function, just like `dgram.Socket`.
+In such case, the custom socket must be pre-configured manually, i.e. CoAP server will not bind, add multicast groups or do any other configuration.

 This function is asynchronous.

 #### server.close([callback])